2022-23 Academic Year

 • Canada Student Grant for Full-Time Students with Dependants

-• Canada Student Grant for Part-Time Studies
+• Canada Student Grant for Part-time Studies

 This is also used to determine the Federal Student Contribution and Federal Spouse/Partner Contribution.